About the OP Performance Lab

 The Orchard Project Performance Lab is free for invited artists to participate in.

-The Orchard Project’s 2021 Performance Lab will require each artist to agree to both the Orchard Project’s general participation policies (LINK), and an agreement that, while not providing any royalty or compensation to the Orchard Project, allows projects developed through the program to credit their participation in it.
+The Orchard Project’s 2021 Performance Lab will require each artist to agree to both the Orchard Project’s general code of conduct policies, and an agreement that, while not providing any royalty or compensation to the Orchard Project, allows projects developed through the program to credit their participation in it.
 This agreement is available for review here.

 While we generally continue to support work developed in our labs in an ad hoc manner after each lab, the focus of our labs is on the creation of self directed progress, peer and industry community.
 The Orchard Project, however, does have particular resources that it allocates to work after labs.
 We know that these resources/options are not an ideal match for all participants, but in certain circumstances, the Orchard Project and artist may continue to work together on the development and advocacy of their work after the program, in which case other arrangements will be made on a case by case basis.